 Acacia Dining Table - Robust Wood with Character

-An acacia dining table is for those who seek the genuine.
-Not the perfect, uniform look of standardized wood — but the striking, characterful beauty of a wood type that carries its unpredictability as its strength.
-Acacia wood has a warm, golden-brown color with dark veins running irregularly through the tabletop.
+An acacia dining table is for those who want the real deal.
+Not the perfect, uniform look of standardized wood — but the striking, characterful beauty of a wood species that carries its unpredictability as its strength.
+Acacia wood has a warm, golden-brown color with dark veins that run irregularly through the tabletop.
 Every acacia dining table is different — unique in grain, unique in color pattern, unique in character.
 At Industrial Home, we custom-make acacia dining tables for people who dare to choose the untamed.

 Characteristics of Acacia Wood for a Dining Table